ANSHURAJ11/LAMMPSatOU/README.md

 Note: LAMMPS is installed on OSCER, so you don't need to install it yourself.

+However, the version of LAMMPS on OSCER likely does not come with many [packages](https://docs.lammps.org/Packages_list.html).
+If you need to use certain packages, you may need to [install LAMMPS](https://docs.lammps.org/Install.html) yourself.
+Before you can compile the LAMMPS code, you need to load a module, i.e.,

+	module load OpenMPI/4.1.4-GCC-11.3.0

+Note: As a general rule, the `module load XXX` command needs to be typed again each time you log into your OSCER account.
+To avoid this, write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
+Then the next time you log in, you don't need to retype `module load XXX`.
+You can check what modules you have installed by

+	module li

+and what modules are available on OSCER by

+	module av

 ## An example: Calculating the GSFE curve in a BCC metal

 First, to understand the generalized stacking fault energy (GSFE) curve, read these materials:

 - Sections 2 & 3 of: Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017